-With the recent hiring slowdown, getting an offer from Microsoft is much more challenging and it requires a perfect interview.
+With the recent hiring slowdown and continued layoffs in 2024, getting an offer from Microsoft is much more challenging and it requires a perfect interview.
 Increase your chances by studying answers from recent employees that got them into Microsoft.

 After a long process, I completed my interview at Microsoft for a Program Manager II role at Redmond and recently started working at the Redmond Campus.

 I have created a detailed document that gives all the details of my interviews:

 - How to get an interview at Microsoft.

 - The questions I've been asked to me and my recently hired colleagues.
 (More than 150 pages of recent questions & answers with category & type breakdown)

 - Me and my colleagues' "winning" answers to them (Those were the answers that got us into Microsoft).

 - Behavioral Questions for managers and individual contributors.

 - Many other crucial information that will help you stand out.

 I am pretty sure that this Microsoft Interview Questions and Answers downloadable book will help you a lot during your interviews.
 The questions and the process also apply to manager roles in different global offices since they have a pretty standard process across the board.